 Unfortunately I learned, a bit too late, that babies don’t always fall asleep right when they need it.
 Sometimes we keep them up much longer than they should, which only makes for a cranky, fitful nap.
 And that in fact, a shorter wake time actually makes for better naps.

-So yes, rely on the sleep cues to see if your baby needs to nap, but pay attention to the clock, too.
+So yes, rely on newborn sleep cues to see if your baby needs to nap, but pay attention to the clock, too.
 If it looks like he’s been awake long enough, start putting him down for a nap.

 Want to learn more?
 Get my handout and discover one mistake you may be making with your baby’s awake time.
 Don’t make the same mistakes I did.
 Help your baby fall asleep with this one simple trick!
 Join my newsletter and download it below—at no cost to you: